PrimeIntellect-ai/OpenDiloco/CONTRIBUTING.md

 # Development workflow

-This is the develpment workflow of prime intellect to build upon hivemind
+This is the development workflow of prime intellect to build upon hivemind

 ## Install dependencies